-

 Retro Machines Mk2 – Lacrimosa – Analog Dreams – Abelton Instruments – Abelton Packs - The Grandeur – Jacob Collier Choir – Glaze 2 – Massive - Low End Strings – Prism – The Maverick – VEA

-in addition to the above, you will need a pretty meaty pc as the file sizes of a recording are big, and it is a real-time activity which needs lightning fast processing. there are plenty of specialist companys that produce such pc's for music and gaming. unless you are an it techy or a serious computer hobbyist capable of building your own pc, i would strongley recomend that you look up a specialist as a normal laptop or pc will not hack it.
+in addition to the above, you will need a pretty meaty pc as the file sizes of a recording are big, and it is a real-time activity which needs lightning-fast processing. there are plenty of specialist companies that produce such desktop computers for music and gaming. unless you are an it techy or a serious computer hobbyist capable of building your own pc, i would strongley recommend that you look up a specialist as a normal laptop or pc will not hack it.

 fyi this is the additional audio equipment i use.